Molecular Biology and Biochemistry AoC Faculty

 Eran Agmon, Assistant Professor of Molecular Biology and Biophysics, Center for Cell Analysis and Modeling, Ph.
 D., Indiana University.
 Developing computational methods for combining multi-omics datasets and diverse models to create multi-scale simulations to build mechanistic simulations of whole microbiomes, which span molecular to multi-cellular scales.

-Irina Bezsonova, Assistant Professor of Molecular Biology and Biophysics, Ph.D., University of Toronto.
+Irina Bezsonova, Associate Professor of Molecular Biology and Biophysics, Ph.D., University of Toronto.
 Structural and biochemical characterization of proteins and protein complexes of p53 pathway, especially, proteins responsible for maintenance of an appropriate level of p53 in the cell.

 Melissa Caimano, Associate Professor, Ph.D., University of Alabama at Birmingham.
 The regulatory pathways and molecular mechanisms underlying mammalian host adaptation and maintenance of Borrelia burgdorferi within its natural enzootic cycle.